Compare Azure IoT options

 To implement this architecture, Azure IoT offers several options, each appropriate for different sets of customer requirements:

-Microsoft IoT Central is a SaaS solution that uses a model-based approach to enable you to build enterprise-grade IoT solutions without requiring cloud solution development expertise.
+Microsoft IoT Central is a Software-as-a-Service (SaaS) solution that uses a model-based approach to enable you to build enterprise-grade IoT solutions without requiring cloud solution development expertise.

 Azure IoT Hub

-Azure IoT Hub is the core Azure Platform-as-a-Service that both Microsoft IoT Central and Azure IoT Suite make use of.
+Azure IoT Hub is the core Azure PaaS that both Microsoft IoT Central and Azure IoT Suite use.
 IoT Hub enables reliable and securely bidirectional communications between millions of IoT devices and a cloud solution.
 IoT Hub helps you meet IoT implementation challenges such as:

 - High-volume device connectivity and management.